iCliniq Logo

 Welcome to icliniq.com.

 You have to visit your orthodontist first.
 The filling has to be replaced soon and it should not be delayed.
 It might be possible for the orthodontist himself to fill the cavity without removing the braces.
 If not, then he can remove them and put a new arch wire.
 General dentists cannot replace the braces with as much finesse as an orthodontist does.
-People who wear braces are prone to get food deposits on teeth.
+People who wear braces are prone to getting food deposits on their teeth.
 This may worsen the decay.
 So, please get in touch with your orthodontist soon.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!